starlight345/2025/blog/inverse-polymer/index.md

 In terms of structural validity, both GRU and Transformer-based decoders struggle to predict correct termination tokens, leading to malformed SMILES.
 This points to a broader issue of syntactic constraint modeling.
 To address this, we plan to incorporate chemical rules directly into the decoding process, either through masked token prediction, constraint-based beam search, or fragment-based priors.
 Additionally, hybrid approaches like motif-first decoding — inspired by JT-VAE — may help enforce coarse-to-fine structural coherence.

+A further challenge arises from the nature of polymer representation itself.
+Unlike discrete molecules, polymers are macromolecules with repeating structures, and their pSMILES notation often omits terminal atoms or includes wildcard placeholders (e.g., [*]).
+This abstraction introduces ambiguity in sequence decoding and forces generative models to implicitly learn polymerization rules — a task for which most molecular generation architectures are not originally designed.

 From the optimization side, our reward functions remain brittle.
 Property-based rewards, especially when derived from pretrained predictors, are often noisy or poorly calibrated.
 This makes reinforcement learning difficult to stabilize.
 We are investigating smoother reward landscapes via continuous-valued targets and ensemble-based uncertainty modeling, as well as exploring offline RL setups where guidance can be learned from high-reward demonstrations.

 Finally, while diffusion-based models with RL noise tuning offer flexibility, they pose their own difficulties: the action space becomes large and exploration-heavy, and naive policies may collapse to trivial solutions.
 To handle this, we are considering curriculum learning (starting from small perturbations), hierarchical noise decoders, and reward shaping techniques that encourage valid intermediate states.

-In the long term, we envision a unified training framework where TabNet, decoder, and RL modules co-evolve in a modular yet coupled fashion.
-This would allow the system to learn end-to-end mappings from properties to valid, diverse, and functionally aligned polymers — not only solving the inverse problem, but doing so in a controllable and chemically meaningful way.
+In the long term, we envision a unified training framework in which TabNet, the decoder, and RL modules co-evolve in a modular yet synergistic manner.
+This would enable end-to-end learning from properties to valid, diverse, and functionally aligned polymer structures — not merely solving the inverse problem, but doing so in a controllable and chemically principled way.

 ---